 1. Jogging: 1 – 2 Hours Per Week

 The perks of jogging are no secret.
 It offers protection from diseases like type 2 diabetes, Alzheimer’s, dementia, and heart diseases.
-Jogging also keeps weight gain at
+Jogging also keeps weight gain at bay, which is great news if you’re trying to drop the pounds.1

 In 2015, researchers in Copenhagen looked into just how much jogging is needed to reap the benefits.
 They found that light and moderate joggers have a 30% lower risk of death compared to sedentary folks.
 No surprise there!
 However, their findings on strenuous joggers were more intriguing.
 Die-hard runners actually had the same rate of death as sedentary people.
 Researchers saw a U-shaped curve of benefits, suggesting an upper limit to intense exercise.

 So what does this mean for you?
-According to the study, jogging thrice a week for less than 2 or 2.5 hours in total is enough to improve health.2 Anything more than that might be
+According to the study, jogging thrice a week for less than 2 or 2.5 hours in total is enough to improve health.2 Anything more than that might be unnecessary, proving that more isn’t always better.3

 2. Strength Training: 1 – 2 Times Per Week